GrantXBeard/Showcase-Personal-Site/README.md

 ### Features
 - User can select a medium from a dropdown and view all works in that medium
-- User can click on an image and see a despription of that image
+- User can click on an image and see a description of that image
 - User can click the info button to view a short bio and links

 ### Select medium